Limited Time: 25% Off Body Scrub

 • Drop a chunk or two over your oatmeal.
 It works beautifully on granola as well!
 Darker comb will give you a rich molasses-y flavor.
 If you want sweeter, floral honey, go for something lighter in color.

-• Add it to a a cheese platter or with a simple chunky salad.
+• Add it to a cheese platter or with a simple chunky salad.
 Paired with something more acidic and salty, like bleu or feta, honeycomb is incredible.
-The sweetness plays off the sharpness of these cheeses so well that you’ll be addicted.
-Honeycomb also pairs wonderfully with blue cheese on a cheese board.
+The sweetness plays off the sharpness of these cheeses so well that you'll be addicted.
+Honeycomb also pairs wonderfully with brie on a cheese board.

 • Pair it with fruit.
 We like to use it with apples and pears.
 Speaking of pears, drop a chunk over our caramelized pears to make the dessert extra special!
 Honeycomb pairs well with nuts, berries, bread, and even chocolate.